CartoDB/observatory-extension/doc/measures_functions.md

 numer_id | Identifier for desired measurement
-numer_timespan | Timespan that will be used of the desired measurement numer_name | Human-readable name of desired measure numer_type | PostgreSQL/PostGIS type of desired measure numer_colname | Internal identifier for column name numer_tablename | Internal identifier for table
+numer_timespan | Timespan that will be used of the desired measurement numer_name | Human-readable name of desired measure numer_description | Long human-readable description of the desired measure numer_t_description | Further information about the source table numer_type | PostgreSQL/PostGIS type of desired measure numer_colname | Internal identifier for column name numer_tablename | Internal identifier for table